 If you live in the UK, you can watch episodes on the BBC’s iPlayer service.
 They’re usually available for at least a week after transmission, sometimes longer.

 If you live outside the UK, I’m afraid iPlayer won’t work for you, and you’ll have to wait for the show to be shown by your local broadcaster.
-In the US, individual episodes are available to buy on iTunes, and seasons one and two will be available on Netflix by the end of 2014.
+In the US, individual episodes are available to buy on iTunes, and seasons one is now available on US Netflix.